AliHashempour/KaaS/README.md

-# Kaas
+# KaaS

-Kaas (Kubernetes as a Service) is a self-service platform written with Golang that allows users to deploy, monitor, and manage their applications and databases effortlessly.
+KaaS (Kubernetes as a Service) is a self-service platform written with Golang that allows users to deploy, monitor, and manage their applications and databases effortlessly.

 ## Technologies used